dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 Even though this section is not explicitly labeled as a quiz, learners may still consider it as a final assessment.
 As one of our study participants said,
-“Whenever you do like a tutorial and it's the final part, it's usually to me that means it's like a test of every single thing that you've written out and combining them.“
+"Whenever you do like a tutorial and it's the final part, it's usually to me that means it's like a test of every single thing that you've written out and combining them."

 <div class="col-md-9" markdown="1">
 <img